-Can someone please give me a mark or at least feedback on my Jekyll and Hyde essay?Watch
+Can someone please give me a mark or at least feedback on my Jekyll and Hyde essay?Watch this thread

 My exam board is AQA and the question is on the duality of man

 Question – How does Stevenson present the dual nature of man?

 Stevenson explores the duality of man through Jekyll’s inner struggle between his repressed desires and morality and the dual, hypocritical nature of society at the time.